viswa2/DevOps/aws-fundamentals/README.md

 As network traffic comes into your applications, AWS Shield Standard uses a variety of analysis techniques to detect malicious traffic in real time and automatically mitigates it.

 AWS `Shield Advanced is a paid service for all customers`, `irrespective of the Support plan`. that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.
+It includes intelligent DDoS attack detection and mitigation for not only for network layer (layer 3) and transport layer (layer 4) attacks but also for application layer (layer 7) attacks.

-It also integrates with other services such as Amazon CloudFront, Amazon Route 53, and Elastic Load Balancing.
+It also integrates with other services such as `EC2, Elastic Load Balancing (ELB), Amazon CloudFront, Amazon Route 53, and AWS Global Accelerator`.
 Additionally, you can integrate AWS Shield with AWS WAF by writing custom rules to mitigate complex DDoS attacks.

 ## AWS Key Management Service (AWS KMS) ##